Finite group actions and cyclic branched covers of knots in $\mathbf{S}^3$: Proof of Theorem

 {\bf Case 1}: \emph{The integers $a$ and $b$ are coprime with $p$, and there are three singular fibres of pairwise relatively prime orders $a$, $b$ and $p$}.
-By the orbifold theorem any hyperelliptic rotation of $M$ of order $>2$ is conjugate into the circle action $S^1 \subset Diff^{+}(M)$ inducing the Seifert fibration, hence the uniqueness of the Seifert fibration, up to isotopy, implies that $M$ admits at most $3$ non conjugate cyclic groups generated by hyperelliptic rotations with odd prime orders belonging to $\{ a, b, p\}$.
+By the orbifold theorem any hyperelliptic rotation of $M$ of order $>2$ is conjugate into the circle action $\S^1 \subset Diff^{+}(M)$ inducing the Seifert fibration, hence the uniqueness of the Seifert fibration, up to isotopy, implies that $M$ admits at most $3$ non conjugate hyperelliptic groups of odd prime orders belonging to $\{ a, b, p\}$.
 Indeed $M$ is a Brieskorn integral homology sphere, see \cite{BPZ}.\\

 {\bf Case 2}: \emph{Either $a=p$ and $M$ has $p$ singular fibres of order $b$, or $a = a'p$ with $a' > 1$, and $M$ has $p$ singular fibres of order $b$ and one extra singular fibre of order $a'$.} In both situations, there are $p \geq 3$ exceptional fibres of order $b$ which are cyclically permuted by the hyperelliptic rotation $\psi$.
 As before, $M$ has a unique Seifert fibration, up to isotopy.
 Therefore, up to conjugacy, $\psi$ is the only hyperelliptic rotation of order $p$ on $M$, and by the discussion above $M$ cannot admit a hyperelliptic rotation of odd prime order $q \neq p$.